Conjunction with Missouri Dairy Cow Camp

 -Taking sign-ups for contests NOW!
 If you missed signing up at State Convention, please contact Bailey by March 31st if you wish to compete in any contests.

-National Convention 2024 will be in Salt Lake City, UT from June 24-27, 2024.
+National Convention 2025 will be in St. Louis, MO from June 23-26, 2025.
 If you have any questions or are interested let Bailey know.
 See you there!!

 Missouri Junior Holstein Memorial Calf Essay